ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 ======================================================================
-Features
+Capabilities

-The utility is capable of several functions, as configured in the ini file's Options section, either separately or in combination:
+The utility is can perform several functions, as configured in the ini file's Options section, either separately or in combination:

 CHECK_FILES